How To: Beauty Tips for Beautiful Bridal Portraits

 Bridal Beauty: Our Tips for Beautiful Bridal Portraits

-One of the best times to photograph a bride is during the morning when she is getting ready with her bridesmaids, her mother, and other loved ones.
+One of the best times to photograph a bride is earlier on in the day when she is getting ready with her bridesmaids, her mother, and other loved ones.
 It is an energetic, once-in-a-lifetime window of time where the bride feels truly the focus on her and is (hopefully!) entirely relaxed.
 This calm energy, combined with great light and a beautiful environment, can make for incredible opportunities to capture bridal portraits.
 To illustrate some of our top tips to creating a beautiful bridal portrait, we photographed model Danielle Knudson with hair and makeup by Melissa Formica in collaboration with stylist Shane Clark, wearing gowns by Chana Marelus, Lee Grebenau, Liz Martinez, and Cucculelli Shaheen, photographed at our Studio in New York City.

 The secret to success?
 It’s all about time management: